SemanticMediaWiki/SemanticBreadcrumbLinks/docs/00-configurations.md

 matches (`parent > grandparent > great-grandparent` etc.) that can be found relative to the current subject.
 If multiple parents or children are available for a subject then only one of each can be displayed due to the nature of the breadcrumb trail.

+Note that the display of these aforementioned decendants is limited to 20 (1 shown directly and 19 via the dropdown) for best experience even though more may exist.
+This limit cannot be changed.

 ### Styling